jamesmh/PersonalBlog/source/_posts/Introducing-Gate-Classes.md

 ```

 Notice that there's no more need for the `IUserRepository` since it will be handled by the `CanUserApproveInsuranceClaimGate` gate class (and DI).

+_Note: Why didn't I make an interface for each gate class?
+Just for simplicity.
+But yes, by using interfaces instead of a concrete class you may mock them much easier for testing._

 # Creating A Gate Class